SMAPPNYU/smappdragon/README.md

 					|_|   |_|                    |___/
 ```

-:dragon: smappdragon is a set of tools for working with twitter data. check us out on [pypi](https://pypi.python.org/pypi/smappdragon). a more abstract wrapper for smappdragon can be found in [smappboa](https://github.com/SMAPPNYU/smappboa) (work in progress).
+:dragon: smappdragon is a set of tools for working with twitter data. check us out on [pypi](https://pypi.python.org/pypi/smappdragon). a more abstract wrapper for smappdragon can be found in [smappboa](https://github.com/SMAPPNYU/smappboa) (work in progress). [the old toolkit is here.](https://github.com/SMAPPNYU/smapp-toolkit)

 - [collection](https://github.com/SMAPPNYU/smappdragon#collection)
 	- [mongo_collection](https://github.com/SMAPPNYU/smappdragon#mongo_collection)